Reem-Khalil/finding_donors/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

 It is recomnded to install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

+This project contains three files:

+- `finding_donors.ipynb`: This is the main file where I will performed my work on the project.
+- `census.csv`: The project dataset.
+- `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.

 ### Run